 Begin with just five minutes at a time.
 A timer can be one of your best friends!

-Welcome whatever comes through for you, whether that’s emotion or even numbness.
+Notice whatever comes through for you, in your body, whether that’s emotion or even numbness.
+Do your best to remain neutral about what you feel/see.
+You can even name the sensations aloud: “I feel tingling in my foot, and a warmth in my belly.
+A small constriction in my throat, and my eyebrow feels a bit itchy.”
 There’s no way to do it wrong besides not doing it at all.

 I promise, the more presence you bring into your life, the less frantic you’ll feel, the less inclined to succumbing to outside pressure.
 There’s nothing better than true groundedness in who you are and honoring exactly what it is you need to do you, boo.